Where to enjoy banh mi in Newcastle and Lake Macquarie

 French Hot Bread Charlestown

 French Hot Bread Charlestown is popular with local workers grabbing a feed on their lunch break.
-Get there with plenty of time if you can, but the wait is worth it!
+The wait is worth it!

 Where: 182 Pacific Hwy, Charlestown